A Peer-led Weekend of Self-Discovery, Healing, and Growth

 Exploring Through Experience, Not Lecture

-A New Man is “experiential.”
 By that we mean that you’ll explore through experience, not lecture or discussion or “therapy.”
-Experiential processes are participatory, not passive.
-These can include experiences like:

-- Inner-child affirmations and healing
+• Inner-child affirmation and healing

-- Role-playing internal conflicts (a simplified, peer-led form of psychodrama that we call “guts work”).
+• Psychodrama.
+Role-playing internal conflicts (a simplified, peer-led form of psychodrama that we call “guts work”).

 One simple example: You won’t just talk about where you stand with other men.
 You will in fact stand eye to eye with another man while we help you process whatever beliefs and feelings might arise.